Johns Club support

 the two 17 seater Ford Transit minibuses were formally presented to John's Club.

-The Club gave an initial donation of money; and as the association between the Clubs developed the Ryde Rotary Club President, at that time Mark Clegg, gave his own charitable support by servicing the John's Club fleet of vehicles free of any labour charge.
+The Club gave an initial donation of money; and as the association between the Clubs developed by the Rotary Club President, at that time Mark Clegg, gave his own charitable support by servicing the John's Club fleet of vehicles free of any labour charge.

 Ryde Rotary Club's association with John's Club continued, and as time passed it became evident that two of the older vehicles in its fleet were in urgent need of replacement.